 - Bachelor of Kinesiology – Light blue

-- Diploma – the hood is a different shape with thinner white trim
+- Diploma – the hood is a different shape with a thin white trim

 Master gowns are Oxford style with extra-long sleeves that hang down with slits to put your arms through.
 Master hoods are all green on one side, with the other side representing the degree to be conferred: